Trams in Luxembourg

-The first generation of trams in Luxembourg ran from 1875 to 1964, before being withdrawn from service and the tramways removed.
-A second generation of trams began operational service on 10 December 2017, along a new route that will, by the end of 2024, run from Luxembourg Airport to the Cloche d'Or business district, in Gasperich, serving the new national stadium, via Pfaffenthal-Kirchberg and Luxembourg railway stations.
+The first generation of trams in Luxembourg ran from 1875 to 1964, before they were withdrawn from service and the tramways removed.
+A second generation of trams began operational service in December 2017, along a new route, completed in March 2025, that runs from Luxembourg Airport to the Cloche d'Or business district, in Gasperich, serving the new national stadium, via Pfaffenthal-Kirchberg and Luxembourg railway stations.
 Additional lines are planned for the network both within Luxembourg City, as well as extending to Strassen and Esch-sur-Alzette.
+Work has already begun on an extension of the existing Kirchberg segment, with preparatory construction starting in February 2025.

+Trams have been free of charge since 29 February 2020, when all public transport in Luxembourg (buses, trams and trains) were made free at the point of use.

 Contemporary and future usage

 T1

-Luxembourg is in the process of reintroducing trams to its transport infrastructure.
-Construction work begun on a new tram depot on the edge of the Grünewald Forest and the Kirchberg quarter of Luxembourg City in January 2015, with the first tracks of the T1 tramline being laid in July 2016.
-The tramline, when fully operational, will have 24 stations connected by 16 km of tracks and have a capacity of 10,000 passengers per hour in each direction.
+The reintroduction of trams to Luxembourg's transport infrastructure began in January 2015, with the construction of a tram depot on the edge of the Grünewald Forest and the Kirchberg quarter, and the laying of the first tracks of the new Tram Line 1 (T1) in July 2016.
 Trams provided by the Spanish company CAF began trials on the first phase of the route in July 2017.

 On 10 December 2017, the first phase of the route opened with trams running from the depot, along Avenue John F. Kennedy, past the European district, the location of many EU institutions, before terminating at the Grand Duchess Charlotte Bridge.
 Here, a new funicular railway was opened on the same date allowing passengers to descend to Pfaffenthal-Kirchberg railway station for access to national and international heavy rail services running through the Pfaffenthal valley.

-The second phase opened on 27 July 2018; it extended tram services across the Grand Duchess Charlotte Bridge to Place de l'Étoile in the Limpertsberg quarter.
+The second phase opened on 27 July 2018, extending tram services across the Grand Duchess Charlotte Bridge to Place de l'Étoile in the Limpertsberg quarter.

 Opening on 13 December 2020, the third phase saw the line extend into the historical Ville Haute quarter, across the Adolphe Bridge, along the Avenue de la Liberté, before terminating at Luxembourg railway station for interchanges between national and international heavy rail services.
-Work to widen and re-enforce the Adolphe Bridge, first opened in 1903, to accommodate the tramway was completed in July 2017, with a new cycle and pedestrian lane suspended beneath the existing bridge.
+Work to widen and reinforce the Adolphe Bridge, first opened in 1903, to accommodate the tramway was completed in July 2017, with a new cycle and pedestrian lane suspended beneath the existing bridge.

-In operation as of 11 September 2022, the fourth phase extended the line from the central station to Bonnevoie.
+The fourth phase, opening in September 2022, extended the line from the central station to Bonnevoie.

-The fitfh phase of the route, will, by Spring 2024, extend southwestwards from Bonnevoie, via the new Howald station to the new business district in Cloche d'Or, Gasperich, before terminating at Luxembourg's new national stadium.
+On 7 July 2024, the fifth phase extended the line southwestwards from Bonnevoie, via Howald railway station to the business district in Cloche d'Or, Gasperich, before terminating at Luxembourg's new national stadium.

-The final phase of the route, to be completed by the end of 2024, will extend the line eastwards from the tram depot on the edge of Kirchberg to Senningerberg before terminating at Luxembourg Airport.
+The final phase of the route, completed on 2 March 2025, extended the line eastwards from the tram depot on the edge of Kirchberg to Senningerberg before terminating at Luxembourg Airport.

+The completed line has 24 stations connected by 16 km of tracks, with a capacity of 10,000 passengers per hour in each direction.